rohithvarma444/GitWhisper/README.md

-# **GitRAG** 🚀
+# **RepoPilot   ** 🚀

-GitRAG is a powerful platform designed to help developers efficiently manage and track their GitHub repositories.
+RepoPilot    is a powerful platform designed to help developers efficiently manage and track their GitHub repositories.
 It provides seamless integration with GitHub, allowing users to link their repositories, manage projects, and collaborate effectively.

 ## **🛠 Tech Stack**
 - **Frontend:** Next.js, React, Tailwind CSS, ShadCN